The efficient certification of knottedness and Thurston norm

-{\bf Proposition 11.2.} {\sl Let $M$ be a compact orientable irreducible 3-manifold with incompressible boundary.
-Let $T$ be a union of finitely many disjoint incompressible tori properly embedded in $M$.
+{\bf Proposition 11.2.} {\sl Let $M$ be a compact orientable 3-manifold with incompressible boundary.
+Let $T$ be a union of finitely many disjoint spheres and incompressible tori properly embedded in $M$.
 Let $c$ be a class in $H^1(M)$, and let $i^\ast(c)$ be its image under the homomorphism $i^\ast \colon H^1(M) \rightarrow H^1(M - {\rm int}(N(T))$ induced by inclusion.
 Then the Poincar\'e duals of $c$ and $i^\ast(c)$ have equal Thurston norm.}

 {\sl Proof.} Let $S$ be a representative for the Poincar\'e dual of $c$, with minimal Thurston complexity.
-Since $M$ is irreducible and has incompressible boundary, we may assume that $S$ has no sphere or disc components.
 If $S \cap T$ contains any simple closed curves that bound discs in $T$, then these may be removed without increasing the Thurston complexity of $S$.
 So, we may assume that $S \cap T$ is essential in $T$.
 Hence, by the incompressibility of $T$, none of these curves bounds a disc in $M$.
-In particular, no component of $S - {\rm int}(N(T))$ is a disc.
-Therefore
+Hence, the spheres and discs of $S$ are precisely the spheres and discs of $S - {\rm int}(N(T))$.
+Therefore, $\chi_-(S) = \chi_-(S- {\rm int}(N(T)))$.
+Hence, the Thurston norm of $[S - {\rm int}(N(T))]$ is at most that of $[S]$.
+Note that $S - {\rm int}(N(T))$ is a representative of the Poincar\'e dual to $i^\ast(c)$.